 - Toss anything that is torn up.
 If it has huge gaping holes, it isn’t doing anyone any good, get rid of it.

 - Pick out anything you haven’t worn in a year and donate it or sell it on a local garage sale group (or eBay).
+I actually went with 6 months, aside from seasonal clothing, but this is a good starting point.

 - Sell or donate anything that doesn’t fit.
 If it doesn’t fit, it doesn’t belong in your closet!
+I’m bad at this because I recently had a baby and had just bought clothes that fit right before I got pregnant, but it’s time for those things to go, too.

 - Decide how many clothes you really need.
 How many shirts do you really need?
 Pants?
+I find that I only wear a handful of outfits, truth be told and the rest is just taking up valuable space inside my closet.

 - Go through and pick the clothes you can’t live without.
 Keeping in mind that you limited yourself to x amount of shirts and pants.